-Bafana Bafana at the World Cup: Every tournament South Africa have played at
+Bafana Bafana at World Cup: Every edition South Africa have played at & why 2026 is special

-South Africa are among the 48 teams that will be dining with the big boys in the 2026 FIFA World Cup to be co-hosted by Mexico, Canada, and the United States.
+South Africa’s Bafana Bafana are among the 48 teams that made it for the 2026 FIFA World Cup co-hosted by Mexico, Canada, and the United States.

 Bafana Bafana made the prestigious global competition’s list when they topped their CAF World Cup Qualifier Group C, which had Nigeria, Sierra Leone, Lesotho, Rwanda, and Zimbabwe.